p-wysocki/onnx/docs/Operators.md

   Split a tensor into a list of tensors, along the specified 'axis'.
   Either input 'split' or the attribute 'num_outputs' should be specified, but not both.
   If the attribute 'num_outputs' is specified, then the tensor is split into equal sized parts.
-  If the tensor is not evenly splittable into `num_outputs`, the last chunk will be smaller.
   If the input 'split' is specified, it indicates the sizes of each output in the split.
+  If the tensor is not evenly splittable into `num_outputs`, the behavior depends on `mode` attribute.
+  If `mode` is set to 'numpy' (default), the last few dimensions sizes will be lowered by one.
+  If 'mode' is set to 'legacy', only the last dimension will be smaller.

 #### Version

-This version of the operator has been available since version 18 of the default ONNX operator set.
+This version of the operator has been available since version 20 of the default ONNX operator set.

 Other versions of this operator: <a href="Changelog.md#Split-1">1</a>, <a href="Changelog.md#Split-2">2</a>, <a href="Changelog.md#Split-11">11</a>, <a href="Changelog.md#Split-13">13</a>